swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 parameter annotation.
 Please see extensions below for more information about *transferring*.

-Since our transfer convention is a weak, a disconnected isolation region that was transferred into an isolation domain can be used again if the isolation domain no longer maintains any references to the region.
+Since our transfer convention is weak, a disconnected isolation region that was transferred into an isolation domain can be used again if the isolation domain no longer maintains any references to the region.
 This occurs with `nonisolated` asynchronous functions.
 When we transfer a disconnected value into